Our Contribution to Reducing Greenhouse Gas Emissions

 With our substantial reduction in the carbon dioxide emissions of our operations over the last years, we have contributed to the emission reduction targets of the various countries our production facilities are located in.

 The manufacture of our consumer products, industrial brands and technologies is not particularly energy or greenhouse gas intensive.
 Energy consumption and the associated carbon dioxide emissions during the use of our products are usually more significant.
 We therefore focus on creating products that can be used in an energy-saving manner during the application phase and during the use by our customers, e.g. for low-temperature washing.

-The development of new, clean sources of energy such as fuel cells and flexible, lightweight solar cells provide opportunities for Henkel to apply its expertise in tailor-made adhesives, sealants and surface treatments.
+The development of new, clean sources of energy such as fuel cells and flexible, lightweight solar cells provide opportunities for Henkel to apply its expertise in tailor-made adhesives, sealants and functional coatings.
 Thus, Henkel makes an important contribution to the development of these alternative energy sources.
 With innovative solutions like the Windows Technology Quality System (WINTeQ System), we help to considerably reduce energy losses from the home.

 Furthermore, we are monitoring with great interest the degree to which societal concerns regarding global warming are reflected in the actions and purchasing decision of our customers.
 It remains to be seen whether consumers will adopt e.g. less energy-intensive washing behavior, or choose more energy efficient products.